appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/query-errors.md

 #### Solution

-Check your **Connection String URI** in the datasource settings, and verify that the database's name is in the string following the host name.
+Find your **Connection String URI** in the datasource settings and verify that the database's name is in the string following the host name.
 For example, if your database name is `Movies`, it should look something like this:

 ```
 // Connection String URI